sprokkel78/gterm/README.md

 ![Screenshot](https://github.com/sprokkel78/gterm/blob/main/screenshots/gterm-1.png)

 A simple Terminal App in PyGtk3.
 (Linux)
-It requires Python3.10 and the PyGTK apps.
-Developed on Fedora 42 and tested on Ubuntu 24.04.

 Runs out of the	box after default installation of Fedora or Ubuntu.